 +

-You configure a fallback response — usually something like 'That's a good question for our admissions team, can I take your details?'
-The bot then captures the enquiry and emails it to your office.
+You configure a fallback response, usually something like 'That's a good question for our admissions team, can I take your details?'
+The bot then captures the enquiry and emails it to your office, or, if you connect an app through Zapier MCP, writes it straight into your CRM or a task for your team during the chat.
 The Knowledge Assistant on Business plan and above also shows you which questions the bot couldn't answer, so you can improve its training over time.

 +